 The Speakeasy is available for private events most weekdays!

-*Because the Battery Park Building is a residential apartment we respect their quiet hour policy and tend to close the bar once our final booked events for the night have begun so last call can be anywhere from 9PM-11PM on weekends.
+*Because the Battery Park Building is a residential apartment we respect their quiet hour policy and tend to close the bar once our final booked events for the night have begun so last call can at 9:30pm on weekends.

 HISTORY of ABSINTHE